 Patna is the largest city of the state and the capital city of Bihar.
 It is one of the oldest inhabited cities in the world and was founded by King Magadha in 490 BCE, which is why it has a unique culture and influence in India.
 The significance of its history and ancient traditions are very well visible through the lifestyle of the city.

-Winter season is the best time to visit Patna as the temperature is moderate during October to March.
+The Winter season is the best time to visit Patna as the temperature is moderate from October to March.
 Planning a visit around this time will let you explore the capital city of Bihar to the fullest.

-3. Patna Sahib Gurudwara.
 The Gurudwara was built up in the memory of Guru Gobind Ji because it was his birthplace.
 Guru Gobind Singh Ji was the 10th and the last guru of Sikhs.
-Various other scriptures of Sikhs can be observed over here, and it falls among one of the 5 takhtas or holy seats of the authority of the Sikhs.
+Various other scriptures of Sikhs can be observed over here, and it falls among one of the 5 Takhtas or holy seats of the authority of the Sikhs.
 Apart from that, there are several Havelis of Salis Rai Jouri that turned into a Dharamshala as he was a passionate follower of Guru Nanak Dev Ji.

-4. Gandhi Maidan.
-Positioned in the capital city Patna on the bank of river Ganga, Gandhi Maidan is spread in an area of 60 acres.
-The maidan witnessed many independence movements, freedom rallies, parades and much more.
+Positioned in the capital city Patna on the bank of the river Ganga, Gandhi Maidan is spread in an area of 60 acres.
+The maidan witnessed many independence movements, freedom rallies, parades, and much more.
 Gandhi Maidan is a landmark in the city that has a 72-feet tall statue of Mahatma Gandhi that is made of Bronze.

-6. Patna Museum.
 Locals of Patna refer to the museum as Jadu Ghar.
-The museum has a unique collection of more than 50,000 art objects belonging to the ancient, medieval and British era.
+The museum has a unique collection of more than 50,000 art objects belonging to the ancient, medieval, and British eras.
 The museum was built in 1917 with a motive to preserve and display the rich heritage of the land.

-By Road.
-Travelling by road comes with a budget-friendly option i.e. travelling by inter-state tourist buses that runs regularly and frequently.
-One way travel fare by bus from Delhi starts from Rs.1200, from Nalanda Rs.350, and from Ranchi Rs.400.
+Traveling by road comes with a budget-friendly option i.e. traveling by inter-state tourist buses that runs regularly and frequently.
+One-way travel fare by bus from Delhi starts from Rs.1200, from Nalanda Rs.350, and from Ranchi Rs.400.
 Patna has a well-developed transportation structure having a wide network of roadways, railways, and airways.
-Listed below is the estimate of distance in kilometres and the best route to take to reach Patna.
+Listed below is the estimate of the distance in kilometers and the best route to take to reach Patna.